RenuSolanki/EasyABM.jl/docs/src/SIR.md

 ## Step 1: Create Agents and Model

 In our SIR model there will be four type of agents - susceptible, infectious, recovered, dead.
 We assume that the recovered agents become immune and do not get infected again.
 We create 500 2d agents all of type agentS (later in the initilisation step will set the type of some agents to be agentI).
 The `not_well_since` property of an agent is the time since the agent got infected.
-Our model has parameters `initially_sick` (number of agents initially sick), `sickness_duration` (duration of sickness), `infection_prob` (probability of infection when an infected agent comes in contact with a susceptible agent) and `death_prob` (the probability of death from infection).
+Our model has properties `initially_sick` (number of agents initially sick), `sickness_duration` (duration of sickness), `infection_prob` (probability of infection when an infected agent comes in contact with a susceptible agent) and `death_prob` (the probability of death from infection).

 ```julia